javatour/runserver/README.md

 ----------------

 * For easy installation, please use docker
-* If you installed Go already, just execute main by "./main"
+* If you do not want to install go, just execute main by "./main"